 Labrador retriever, German shepherd, Akita Inu, Basset Hound, Boxer, Chow Chow, Coton De Tulear, Dalmatian, Dogue De Bordeaux, Dutch Shepherd, English Bulldog, Great Dane.

 Ans.
 Rottweiler mix-breeds are not aggressive if they have been trained properly from an early age.
 They might be a little harder to train compared to other dog breeds, but it is not impossible.

 Q. What are the health issues of rottweiler mix?

 Ans.
 The issue with mixed breeds is it is hard to predict the health problems that might happen.
 As they get mixed with different breeds, both breeds can have health issues, and it is hard to know which one will develop it.

 Q. How to identify a Rottweiler mix?

 Ans.
-You can determine that a dog is a Rottweiler mix by its physical features, including a massive head, strong jaw and prominent cheeks.
+You can determine that a dog is a Rottweiler mix by its physical features, including a massive head, strong jaw, and prominent cheeks.
 It has an athletic body shape with a deep chest and well-balanced legs.
-Its fur should be a short, smooth and shiny coat.
+Its fur should be a short, smooth, and shiny coat.

 Q. What are the advantages of Rottweiler mixes?

 Ans.
 If you are looking for a guard dog, a rottweiler mix can be a perfect choice.
 Their massive body and alert nature make them good guard dogs.
-They love their owners that makes them great family pets too.
+They love their owners which makes them great family pets too.